cpee2024/cpee2023.github.io/_services/organizers.md

 in cooperation with:

 * University of West Bohemia, Czechia,
-* University of Žilina, Slovakia.
+* University of Žilina, Slovakia,
+* MESco Sp. z o. o.
+(ANSYS Channel partner).